-To help businesses really understand their customer journey, whether that be online or offline, the AIDA model can be applied.
-This traditional marketing model has been adapted across the past three centuries can be applied to help understand and guide future digital marketing strategies.
+To help businesses really understand their customer journey, whether that be online or offline, the AIDA marketing model can be applied.
+Traditional AIDA marketing has been adapted across the past three centuries and can be used to help understand and guide future digital marketing strategies.

-The AIDA model, also known as the conversion funnel, is the process we use to slowly nurture prospective customers through every single touchpoint throughout their customer journey, with the intention of eventually converting.
+AIDA model marketing, also known as the conversion funnel, is the process we use to slowly nurture prospective customers through every single touchpoint throughout their customer journey, with the intention of eventually converting.

 The AIDA framework is an acronym for Awareness, Interest, Desire and Action.
 We have expanded on each section below.

-It’s worth noting that each conversion funnel is likely to differ in terms of their objectives, whether they’re B2B, B2C and industry.
-The principle of the AIDA model remains the same and the funnel can be adapted to every single business model.
+It’s worth noting that each conversion funnel is likely to differ in terms of their objectives depending on whether they’re B2B or B2C and which industry they operate in.
+The principle of the AIDA marketing model remains the same and the funnel can be adapted to every single business model.

 The AIDA Model – An Explanation.